BACA creates contemporary handmade tableware, made with love and beauty

 Where to see the ceramics in real life

 Less than a year after their move, Griet and her husband, the photographer Kurt Stockman, opened a shop/gallery in Dieulefit, where you can buy both BACA ceramics and Kurt’s photos.
-For the moment, the shop is closed because of the covid crisis, but it will reopen May 20 2020.

 “BACA is the Latin word for ‘pearl’ and my first name has the same meaning, but since it is not easy to pronounce in other languages, I chose BACA”, explains Griet.
 Her products make perfect gifts.
 Moreover, artisan design is in vogue.
 If your sister, mother or partner has a weakness for distinctive tableware, think BACA!